hereya/ec2-web-deploy/README.md

 A Hereya package for deploying a node js web application or service to EC2 (Auto Scaling Group).

 This package requires a custom domain in a Route 53 zone to correctly configure HTTPS.
-By default, your app is supposed to be running on port 3000.
+By default, your app is supposed to be running on PORT environment variable value.
 You can change it with the parameter `appPort`.
 You can customize the instance type through the parameter `instanceType`.

 ## Usage